mohanmca/professional_certification/aws/2_1_aws_s3_anki.md

 ## Instance storage

 * Temporary and ephemeral
-* Reboot retain data, but stopped and terminated would loose data
+* Reboot retain data, but stopped and terminated would lose data
 * It is in the price of instance

 ## S3 - URL - Virtual-hosted–style and path-style URLs